eddieKarlsson/automation-boilerplate/README.md

-# Gen
+# Automation-boilerplate
-## Create importable program files by excel item-lists
+## Creates importable text files from boilerplate code.
+Purpose is to speed up automation projects by generating repetetive code for each specified item in item-list.

+Run the program from terminal by invoking main.py or run the main.exe if you're in Windows.

 Requirements:
 1. pip install openpyxl
-2. Worbook with layout like example_wb.xlsx
+2. Item-list with layout like example_td.xlsx

 Create executable using https://www.pyinstaller.org/:
 1. pip install pyinstaller